How debts are recovered through the courts

 What happens after the statements of claim and defence have been filed?

 If you intend to dispute the claim and have filed a statement of defence, the case will then go through the District Court’s case-management process.
 If you and the lender don’t settle the dispute during the case-management process, the case will go to a trial before a District Court judge.
-(For information about court processes, see “Other resources” at the end of this chapter.)
+(For information about court processes, see “Where to go for more support” at the end of this chapter.)

 Time limits for recovering debts through the courts